 When you browse any website, your computer is necessarily seeking the request of web data from another system.
 But how it is supposed to know and contact the other equipment?
 It is through the Domain Name System and IP address that helps to connect.

 This Domain Name System is a channel of computer networks that creates a path for internet traffic among each other.
-But when you these DNS routes get changed, the rote’s cached copy becomes outdated.
-These unwanted loaded caches create a problem, next time when you browse.
-They either interrupts while loading a web page or sometimes malfunction.
+But when these DNS routes get changed, the rote’s cached copy becomes outdated.
+These unwanted loaded caches create a problem, the next time when you browse.
+They either interrupt while loading a web page or sometimes malfunction.
 So they need to be cleaned.
-Clearing DNS cache is not harmful at all.
+Clearing the DNS cache is not harmful at all.

-- If you are facing any routing problem, then clearing them will fix all the issues.
-They are easy to clean and don’t cause any problem.
-First, go to your system’s Start Menu, then search Command Prompt app and then launch it.
+- If you are facing any routing problems, then clearing them will fix all the issues.
+They are easy to clean and don’t cause any problems.
+First, go to your system’s Start Menu, then search Command Prompt app, and then launch it.

 - Once it is launched, type the following- ipconfig /flushdns.

 This way you can clean the DNS caches on your system.